watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

     ![In this screenshot of a Command Prompt window, sudo usermod -aG docker $USER has been typed and run at the command prompt.
 Errors appear in the window.](media/b4-image29.png)

-12. In order for the user permission changes to take effect, exit the SSH session by typing 'exit', then press \<Enter\>.
-Reconnect to the build agent VM as you did previously in Task 6: Connect securely to the build agent using the SSH command.
+11. In order for the user permission changes to take effect, exit the SSH session by typing 'exit', then press \<Enter\>.
+Reconnect to the build agent VM using SSH as you did in the previous task.

-13. Run the Docker version command again, and note the output now shows the server version as well.
+12. Run the Docker version command again, and note the output now shows the server version as well.

     ![In this screenshot of a Command Prompt window, docker version has been typed and run at the command prompt.
 Docker version information appears in the window, in addition to server version information.](media/b4-image30.png)

-14. Run a few Docker commands:
+13. Run a few Docker commands:

     - One to see if there are any containers presently running.